-Of course, seeing Pulp Fiction in large scale enhances the film quite a bit.
-Imagine the following scenes projected on a 50 feet wide screen: Marvin’s head shot, bringing out the Gimp, Vincent and Mia dancing, Jules taking a huge bite out of that tasty burger, adrenaline shot to the heart, the bright glow of the briefcase when it is opened, and so on.
+Of course, seeing Pulp Fiction on a big screen enhances the film quite a bit.
+Imagine the following scenes projected on a 50 feet widescreen: Marvin’s headshot, bringing out the Gimp, Vincent and Mia dancing, Jules taking a huge bite out of that tasty burger, adrenaline shot to the heart, the bright glow of the briefcase when it is opened, and so on.

 Wasting time 0n the IMDB message boards, I came across the most important unanswered question in regards to Pulp Fiction.
 The question, posed by user Minstrelo goes as such: What if there had been two wallets with “Bad Motherfucker” stitched on them, in the bag? (sic)

 Indeed, what if?

 If you recall, the situation was tense.
 Honey Bunny/Yolanda had a gun and an itchy trigger finger.
 Jules had tenuous control of the situation, instructing Pumpkin/Ringo to command his wife to be “bitch be cool” (blame Tarantino for the misogynistic statement, not me).
 Honey Bunny makes like the Fonz and becomes cool.
 Granted, it helps that Jules has a .9mm underneath his table pointing at her beloved Pumpkin.